ngx-addons/omni-auth/projects/docs/src/content/getting-started/configuration/index.md

 - Core configuration: general configuration of the library.
 - Connector configuration: configure the way how the library communicates with the server.
-- View configuration: configuration of the view.
+- View configuration: configuration of the UI components.

 ## Core configuration